OpenSIPS/opensips-cli/docs/modules/database.md

 * `database_url` - the connection string to the database.
 A good practice would be to use a non-administrator access user for this URL.
 Default:
 `mysql://opensips:opensipsrw@localhost`.
 * `database_name` - the name of the database.
-Modules may be created, dropped or added to this database.
-Default: `opensips`.
+Modules may be separately added to this database if you choose not to install them all at once.
+Default:
+`opensips`.
 * `database_modules` - accepts the `ALL` keyword that indicates all the available modules should be installed, or a space-separated list of modules names.
 If processed with the `create` command, the corresponding tables will